anla-cs/anla-cs.github.io/README.md

 After cloning this repository:

 - Settings/Pages/Build and Deployment: Choose deploy from actions.
 This step will generate a brach called gh-pages.
-Update anything to build the project.
+Update anything (such as README.md) to build the project.
 - Settings/Pages/Build and Deployment: Choose deploy from branch gh-pages/(root).
+Update anything (such as README.md) to build the project.

 ### How to modify